Speak to a qualified cancer nurse

 - holds a developing baby in the uterus during pregnancy by remaining closed, then widens to let a baby be born through the vagina.

 The cervix has an outer surface that opens into the vagina (ectocervix) and an inner surface that lines the cervical canal (endocervix).
-These two surfaces are covered by two types of cells:
+These surfaces are covered by two types of cells:

 Squamous cells – flat, thin cells that cover the outer surface of the cervix (ectocervix).
 Cancer of the squamous cells is called squamous cell carcinoma.